 4) Relationship management: This is the ability to use self-awareness and social awareness to manage interactions successfully.

 Having an undeveloped EI does not look the same for everyone, and it isn’t one of these things that once you finish it, the work is done.
 Managing your EI and relationships takes constant work!
 But by accepting Hecate Einalian into your life, you make your emotional development a part of your life.
-For those within the CoH, there is a specifically designed unit/ course on developing your emotional intelligence and merging your magickal practice with it: Unit 14- Emotional Intelligence and Oceanic Course.
-For those not in the CoH, I recommend starting with Goleman (1996), and Bradberry and Greaves (2009).
+I recommend starting with Goleman (1996), and Bradberry and Greaves (2009).

 Figure 8: Created by Cyndi Brannen, Keeping Her Keys

 You may connect with mermaids for a variety of reasons.
 You can work with them as spiritual beings (Cavendish and Conneley, 2011), but you can also become one as I did!
 Mermaiding (as it is known) is a hobby, a way of life and it can even be a career!
 Some may come to it from a point of spirituality as I have.
 While others come to it for a bit of fun, or even through oceanic conservation.
 Becoming a mermaid/merman means initially undergoing freedive training to become AIDA qualified.
 I did mine through Apneists UK.
 I recommend searching for local organisations via AIDA International.
 Most will offer a variety of courses, and sometimes, they can offer specific mermaid courses, just as Apneists UK do (Mermaid Course).
 People will then buy their own fins, then a monofin and eventually a tail.
 From that, people will work on their mersona (mermaid persona) by establishing their ‘look’.
 I have developed mine from the Ancient Greek nymphs.
-For me, becoming a mermaid is a way of honouring Hecate Einalian, and as I write this article, I am still in the early days of my mermaid development.
+For me, becoming a mermaid is a way of honouring Hecate Einalian, and it’s part of my mermaid journey.

 There are others who have been mermaiding for years, and the current UK community has a large number of merfolk.
 We connect on a social media group, and there are a handful of well-known mermaids too that get into the media.
-There is a Merfolk Convention in the UK annually, you can hire a mermaid for parties (Hire A Mermaid), and there is an international Mermaid Pageant.
+For a while, there was a Merfolk Convention in the UK annually, you can hire a mermaid for parties (Hire A Mermaid), and there is an international Mermaid Pageant.
+There are also many regional groups.
 If you live in the USA, then the Mermaid Magazine (below) provides a wealth of information.

 Ultimately, the path of Hecate Einalian has led me down an oceanic adventure.
 It has literally led me to find love, develop my emotional intelligence, improve my relationships, and discover a new hobby, all at the same time as developing my oceanic spirituality.
 The important thing to remember on this path is that it is an emotional one- you should be doing what feels right for you alone!
 Use your emotions and Hecate Einalian to guide you.
 If you have chosen this path, or even if Hecate Einalian has come to you, you are in for a treat!
 So, dive in and enjoy the ride.